Rays vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in six of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Rays and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over seven times.

 Rays Betting Records & Stats

-- The Rays have compiled a 30-10 record in games they were favored on the moneyline (winning 75% of those games).
+- The Rays have been favored on the moneyline 41 total times this season.
+They've gone 31-10 in those games.

-- Tampa Bay has played 10 times as moneyline favorites with odds of -210 or shorter, and claimed a victory in each game.
+- Tampa Bay has gone 28-5 when it has played as moneyline favorites with odds of -140 or shorter (84.8% winning percentage).

-- Based on this game's moneyline, the Rays' implied win probability is 67.7%.
+- The Rays have a 58.3% chance to win this contest based on the moneyline's implied probability.

-- Tampa Bay has played in 46 games with set over/under, and have combined with opponents to go over the total 25 times (25-18-3).
+- Tampa Bay has played in 47 games with over/under set, and have combined with opponents to go over the total 26 times (26-18-3).

-- The Rays have collected a perfect 4-0-0 record against the spread this season.
+- The Rays have played four games with a set run line, and have covered them all.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.